AXIHIXA/Memo/notes/py/numpy.md

 ![](https://www.tutorialspoint.com/numpy/images/ndarray.jpg)

-- The basic ndarray is created using `np.array` function in `NumPy`, creating an `ndarray` from any object exposing array interface, or from any method that returns an array
+- The basic ndarray is created using `numpy.array` function in `NumPy`, creating an `ndarray` from any object exposing array interface, or from any method that returns an array
     - signature
     ```
     numpy.array(object, dtype=None, copy=True, order=None, subok=False, ndmin=0)